 As a maintained school, we study the national curriculum subjects, religious education and age-appropriate relationships education.
 In planning our curriculum, we ensure pupils know how to keep themselves and others safe and understand why protected characteristics are important.
 Pupils actively engage with, and understand the role they can play as citizens underpinned by understanding fundamental British values.

 We aim to offer a comprehensive, stimulating curriculum that provides pupils with opportunities to thrive and instil a thirst for learning.
 To this end, the school’s curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before, working towards defined end-points.
+The curriculum works in tandem with the school's Teaching and Learning model, underpinned by the principles of cognitive science to help pupils to remember more.
 We have high academic/vocational/technical ambition for all pupils, and we ensure disadvantaged pupils or pupils with SEND receive the full curriculum offer.

 As school leaders, we recognise the school’s autonomy to choose its own curriculum approaches to reflect the school’s local context.
-Therefore our curriculum reflects regional STEM employment priorities and the pathways towards living fulfilling lives and contributing to society.
+Therefore our curriculum reflects regional STEM employment priorities and systematic skills development through SkillsBuilder.
 In planning, the curriculum, opportunities to explore appreciation of human creativity and achievement, including influential local, national and global individuals are embedded so that pupils become educated citizens.

 Reflecting the challenging prior context our school, and as a short term measure, we are unapologetic in prioritising reading for Key Stage 2 learners, who require rapid catch-up to access the wider curriculum successfully.